Updated May 2023

 An affordable and fun trip to Cape Cod is within reach when you start with a stay at HI Hyannis hostel.
 The hostel’s in a prime location across from Aselton Park and Hyannis Harbor and within walking distance of the Hyannis Main Street Business District.
 This area is jam-packed with restaurants, shops, and fun things to do.

-I have already shared how to stay in the Outer Cape on a budget; now, let’s dive into how to vacation in Hyannis on a budget with these fun things to do for $20 or less.
+I have already shared how to stay in the Outer Cape on a budget; now, let’s dive into how to vacation in Hyannis on a budget with these fun things to do on the cheap.

 Walk or Bike Around Hyannis